This is the fourth and final lesson in your free Introduction to Ghost Hunting course.

 An assertive or even boisterous ghost hunter may seem impressive at first.
 After a few ghost hunts, their constant comments can become annoying.
 That’s another reason to go on several ghost hunts before agreeing to join.

 Are team members too chatty, or always silent, and are you okay with that?

 Are you comfortable with how much time they’re in “lights out” mode?
 Does anyone seem too clingy – or even “flirty” – in the dark?

 Some ghost hunters think it’s okay to have a beer or two before an investigation.
 Others smoke at the site.
 Some bring their small, fussy children when they can’t find a babysitter.

 If something makes you uneasy now, it may annoy you more, later.
 Address these issues before joining the group.

 Spend time with the group before committing to membership.
 See what their interests and standards are, under pressure at investigations.

-Here’s a worksheet that may be helpful: Ghost Hunting Group – Evaluation Worksheet.
+Here’s a worksheet that may be helpful: Joining a Ghost Hunting Group – Evaluation Worksheet.

 If you find a good team, join.
 Ask how you can be helpful, especially during investigations.
 Above all, be active!
 We ghost hunters need more enthusiastic, dedicated researchers.